The 10 Worst Seattle Suburbs

 • High rate of uninsured families

-Editor’s Note: This article is an opinion based on facts and is meant as infotainment.
-Don’t freak out we updated this article for 2023.
-This is our tenth time ranking the worst suburbs around Seattle.
+We updated this article for 2025, which reflects our tenth time ranking the worst suburbs around Seattle.

 Well there you have it — the worst of the ‘burbs surrounding Seattle with Tukwila casting itself ahead of the pack.